carteralw/workflows/README.md

 # B18275-08-Automating-Workflows-with-GitHub-Actions-Code-Files
 The code files for chapter 8 of B18275 have been added on a separate repository of its own.
-Seeing if I will get an event
+Seeing if I will get an event.
+This policy is not working

 ## DevOps for Go Tweeter
 The tweeter command line tool will send a tweet via Twitter.